 When I write about restaurants on Instagram, they’re usually brief takes accompanied by a photo or two.
-(You can see my feed right here on ethnojunkie.com, updated almost daily, by selecting the “Instagram” category from my home page – no signup required.)
+(You can see my feed right here on ethnojunkie.com by selecting the “Instagram” category from my home page – no signup required.)
 But because of Instagram’s character count limitations, it’s often necessary to break up a review into several parts.
-This one originally appeared as four posts, published on April 29–30 and May 1–2, 2019.
+This one originally appeared as five posts from two visits, published on June 21, 2016 and April 29–30 and May 1–2, 2019.

 If ever there were a Sichuan standby, it’s Little Pepper Restaurant at 18-24 College Point Boulevard, Queens.
 Despite its move from Flushing to College Point, the kitchen continues to turn out solid journeyman work that’s difficult to find fault with, delivering exactly what you’d expect and precisely what you traveled there for.
 In no particular order: